Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/SupportedDevices.md

 |[Sensors](Sensors.md)|No|No|No|No|Yes|Yes|No|No|No|No|
 |[Joystick](#other-gamepads-joysticks-and-racing-wheels) (2)|Yes|Yes|Yes|Yes|Yes|No|No|No|No|Yes|

+>__Notes__:
-    (1) Tablet support for Mac is coming in Unity 2020.1.
+>1.
+Tablet support for macOS is coming in Unity 2020.1.
-    (2) Joysticks are supported as generic HIDs (See "Other Gamepads, Joysticks and Racing Wheels" below).
+>2.
+Joysticks are supported as generic HIDs (See [Other gamepads, joysticks, and racing wheels](#other-gamepads-joysticks-and-racing-wheels) below).
-    (3) Consoles are supported using separate packages, which need to be installed in your project.
+>3.
+Consoles are supported using separate packages.
+You need to install these packages in your Project to enable console support.

 ## Gamepads